mark-bennett-uk/boe-bot-roam-with-whiskers/README.md

+# boe-bot-roam-with-whiskers
-# Parallax Boe-Bot roam with whiskers to avoid obstacles.
+Parallax Boe-Bot roam with whiskers to avoid obstacles.

 Hardware